Watch Jake McDorman and Patrick J. Adams in the The Right Stuff Comic-Con at Home teaser

 In the Comic-Con at Home teaser, debuting exclusively on EW, a large group of military test pilots try out to become astronauts and partake in a stringent selection process in 1959.
 Fans are invited to watch the virtual event for The Right Stuff, premiering on Disney+ this fall, starting at 4 p.m.
 ET via this YouTube link.

-"The series starts a little bit later than Tom Wolfe starts his book, in fact, a lot later because he starts with the test pilots before the Mercury astronauts come along," series creator and showrunner Mark Lafferty tells EW.
+"The series starts a little bit later than Tom Wolfe starts his book, in fact, a lot later because he starts with the test pilots before the Mercury astronauts come along," series executive producer and showrunner Mark Lafferty tells EW.
 "We start in 1959, right before the first seven astronauts were chosen and then we go right through to the end of the first manned space flight, which is Alan Shepard's flight in May of 1961.
 So it's a period of about a little less than two years.
 Sometimes our episodes will have a bit of a time jump in between the episodes but it's pretty seamless."

 But don't expect the series to merely be a history lesson, there's also personal and professional drama.
 Visually, The Right Stuff recalls the fell and style of Catch Me If You Can and AMC's Mad Men.
 But the comparisons don't end there.
 Lafferty hints that McDorman's Shepard shares a number of qualities with Don Draper (portrayed by Jon Hamm).